 In a time when the world is becoming more and more audibly congested, ruined recordings are a common routine for creatives trying to capture sound.
 Whether you do podcasts, short movies, or street interviews, you occasionally experience unwanted noise because of human error, electro-mechanical interferences, and unwelcome intrusions from cellphones and air conditioners.

 Sometimes the chosen recording time has no space for a perfect take, and deadlines won’t allow you to postpone it.
-So you do your best and go back to the studio realizing you need to remove background noise from the audio.
+So you do your best and go back to the studio, realizing you need to remove background noise from audio.

 The Best Ways to Remove Background Noise From Audio

-There is a variety of noise removal programs available, spanning from one-click solutions to more complex step-by-step editing software.
-Obviously, the more details you can manipulate, the better the noise treatment.
+There is a variety of background noise removal software available, spanning from one-click solutions to more complex step-by-step editing software.
+Obviously, the more details you can manipulate, the better the background noise removal treatment.

 A general process of removing background noise from your audio would be:

-- Define Noise Removal Settings: Simply put, you will need to adjust the levels of noise reduction in dB, the sensitivity with which you want it to attack the noise, and the frequency smoothing to determine at which level you want to spread the noise reduction on the audio.
+Define Background Noise Removal Settings: Simply put, you will need to adjust the levels of noise reduction in dB, the sensitivity with which you want it to reduce the noise, and the frequency smoothing to determine at which level you want to spread the noise reduction on the audio.

-- Define which part of your audio you want to treat: Usually the software asks you to define what region of your audio you want these noise removal settings applied to.
+Define which part of your audio clip you want to treat: Usually, the software asks you to define the region of your audio to which these background noise removal settings are applied.

 iZotope RX (Spectral De-Noise)

-RX Spectral De-Noise is a versatile tool that swiftly achieves precise, high-quality noise reduction.
-It also includes controls for tonal and broadband noise, denoising artifact management, and an editing interface for adjusting reduction across the frequency spectrum.
+RX Spectral De-Noise is a versatile background noise remover tool that swiftly achieves precise, high-quality noise reduction.
+It also includes tonal and broadband noise controls, denoising artifact management, and an editing interface for adjusting reduction across the frequency spectrum.
 A true beast against noise.

 Define Settings:

-- Learning time defines the amount of perception used by adaptive mode to detect changing noise profiles throughout your audio.
+Learning time defines the amount of perception used by the adaptive mode to detect changing noise profiles throughout your audio.

-- Reduction controls the desired amount of noise reduction in dB.
+Reduction controls the desired amount of background noise in dB.

 Preview: